Young people, marginalisation and institutions

 Youth in time research project

-Youth in time research attemts to follow for 100 young people born in 2000 in a longitudinal qualitative research taking place in five different regions in Finland.
-I will follow young people interviewed in Helsinki suburban areas.
-Project is coordinated by the Youth Research Society.
-Information in English: Youth in time (pdf) and website Youth in time.
+Youth in time research project attempts to follow for 100 young people born in 2000 in a longitudinal qualitative research, starting in 2015, taking place in five different regions in Finland.
+Researcher from Youth Research Network and University Helsinki and University of Eastern Finland.
+I follow young people interviewed in Helsinki suburban areas.
+Project is coordinated by the Youth Research Society, see Youth in time.

 Young people’s lifestyles, leisure time and formation of social class (starting 2008)